artigeministars/reacttypescript/README.md

-This repo is boilerplate for react typesript.Shared for people who wants to start up new react peoject easily. react created via cra toolchain with enhanced typescript support. if you want to customize configuration you must first eject cra toolchain the uses react-scripts for builder.
+This repo is boilerplate for react typesript.Shared for people who wants to start up new react peoject easily. react created via cra toolchain with enhanced typescript support. if you want to customize configuration you must first eject cra toolchain that uses react-scripts for builder.
 After that read "customize-cra" or other tools on the web.

-İf you want to run on docker container, you can modify dockerfile.prod, dockerfile.dev and corresponding docker-compose.yml files respectively. it is easy and wideable.
+İf you want to run on docker container, you can modify dockerfile.prod, dockerfile.dev and corresponding docker-compose.yml files respectively. it is easy.

 Before production level, do not forget running "npm run build" command on your terminal or ide.
 Test stage skipped,but added related configuration files as well.